PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 ## Introduction

 In machine learning, *inferencing* refers to the use of a trained model to predict labels for new data on which the model has not been trained.
-Often, the model is deployed as part of a service that enables applications to request immediate, or *real-time*, predictions for individual or small numbers of data observations.
+Often, the model is deployed as part of a service that enables applications to request immediate or *real-time* predictions for individual or small numbers of data observations.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/Deploy.PNG)